willbonnett/ECM1414-Event-Planner/README.md

   Toby - File Handling - Done

-  Will S and Loise - Dynamic Processing
+  Will B and Loise  - Dynamic Processing

-  Toby - Brute Force
+  Toby and Anastasija - Brute Force

+  Will S - Report - no psuedocode

-  Will B - Main event_planner.py
+  Will B - Main event_planner.py - basically doing nada

 Build Report after this